GarrettHaley/docker-ce/README.md

 There will be a git tag for each release candidate (RC) and general availablilty (GA) release.
 The tag will only point to commits on release branches.

+# Getting Started with Docker and CentOS

+There exist a number of tutorials for Linux, Max OSX, and Windows but the documentation for CentOS specifically is lacking.
+The following tutorial will help you get aquainted with DockerHub, networks, and the client/server relationship between two containers.

+### Create a DockerHub Account

+### Configure Docker on your CentOS CLI

+### Get Familiar with Alpine

+### Create the Server (Using Dockerfiles!)

+### Create the Client (Using Dockerfiles!)

+### Clear your Workspace

+### Configure the network

+### Run your containers